 Ruptured (Broken) Achilles Tendon

-Achilles tendon rupture, sometimes referred to as a Broken or Torn Achilles tendon is the worst form of injury causing Achilles heel pain.
-In this case, the tendon is broken or torn into two pieces, usually in the area ofa weakened or degenerated tendon as mentioned above.
-This usually occurs during sports but can also occur from stepping the wrong way if the tendon is weak.
+An Achilles tendon rupture, sometimes referred to as a broken or torn Achilles tendon is the worst form of injury to this area of your foot.
+If your tendon has ruptured, it is broken or torn into two pieces, usually in the area of a weakened or degenerated tendon, as mentioned above.
+This usually occurs during sports or vigorous activity, but a ruptured or broken achilles tendon can also occur from stepping the wrong way if your structure is weak.
 Treatment of a partially broken or torn Achilles tendons may consist of casting and non-weight bearing, but complete ruptures may require surgery to repair the tendon in order to regain full function of the foot.

-Achilles Tendon Pain should not be ignored.
-Contact the podiatrists at Certified Food & Ankle Specialists for an evaluation if you notice any pain in your heel.
-If caught early on, these conditions are treatable without surgery.
+Achilles tendon pain should not be ignored.
+Contact the podiatrists at Certified Food & Ankle Specialists for an evaluation and the appropriate treatment plan if you notice any pain in your heel.
+If caught early on, most conditions are treatable without surgery.